Oftentimes, when people hear the word marketing, they don’t realize there’s a lot more under the surface that goes into “marketing” a business.

 Well, lucky for you, you’ll find this out and everything you need to know about marketing vs branding and more!

-Alright, now let’s get into marketing vs. branding.
+Now let’s get into marketing vs. branding.
 First, we will start with branding.

 What Exactly is Branding?